mlabuda2/nf-tower-docs/docs/faqs.md

-**<p data-question>Q: Why does a Nextflow script fail to run when exceeding 64KiB on Unicode code points? </p>** The Groovy shell used by Nextflow to execute your workflow has a hard limit on the size of string it can accept (64KiB).
+**<p data-question>Q: Why does a Nextflow script fail to run when exceeding 64KiB on Unicode code points? </p>** The Groovy shell used by Nextflow to execute your workflow has a hard limit on string size (64KiB).

 Check the size of your scripts with the `ls -llh` command.
 If the size is greater than 65,535 bytes, consider the following mitigation techniques: